WHAT TO EXPECT DURING YOUR VISIT

 BEFORE THE VISIT

-In most cases, our Family Advocate will reach out to you to confirm your appointment.
+In most cases, our Case Manager will reach out to you to confirm your appointment.
 You will be walked through the interview process, provided with our location and contact information, discuss how to prepare your child for the visit, and have an opportunity to ask any questions you may have.

 When you first arrive, you will be greeted at the door and taken to our Family Room.
 There you will be introduced to our Family Advocate and go on a tour of the Center.
 You will then have an opportunity to meet with the investigative team, while our Advocate and/or a student intern waits with your child.
 During this meeting, you will be introduced to the team, sign consent forms, and ask any questions you may have.